JMorgan-89/ActiveDirectoryHomeLab/README.md

 <h2> Walk-through:</h2>

 <p align="center">
-Step 1: Create a VM for Windows Server 2019 (Assuming we already know how to create a VM): <br/>
+Step 1: Create a VM for Windows Server 2019 (Assuming we already know how to create a VM)
+<br> <br>Open Virtual Box and to create a VM and select processor, storage and memory based on what your system can handle and select the .iso for the vm server.iso <br/>
 <img src="https://i.imgur.com/HhhjlKw.png" height="80%" width="80%" alt="Step 1"/>
 <br />
 <br />